RAPZ0D/Machine-Learning-with-R-programming/README.md

 ### What is a Decision Tree?

 A Decision Tree is a tree-like model used for classification and regression tasks in machine learning.
 It works by partitioning the input space into regions and assigning a label or value to each region.

+### How Does it Work?

+1. **Splitting**: The tree is built by recursively splitting the data into subsets based on the values of input features.
+Each split is chosen to maximize the homogeneity (purity) of the resulting subsets with respect to the target variable.

+2. **Decision Nodes**: Each internal node of the tree represents a decision based on the value of a particular feature.

+3. **Leaf Nodes**: The terminal nodes of the tree, called leaf nodes, assign a label or value to the corresponding subset of data.